natalieagus/50002/docs/Labs/lab4.md

 ### WDSEL Mux
 **Bit 31** of the PC+4 input to the **WDSEL** mux should connect to the highest bit of the PC Reg output, `ia31`, saving the current value of the supervisor whenever the value of the PC is saved by a branch instruction or trap.

+{: .note}
-> Please study the circuitry inside `lab4_aluwdsel.jsim` before proceeding to the next section.
+Please study the circuitry inside `lab4_aluwdsel.jsim` before proceeding to the next section.

 ## Task D: Assemble Completed Beta
 Open `lab4_beta.jsim` and notice that it should have these .include statements: